You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 There are relatively few studies that directly compare the effectiveness of topical vs. oral minoxidil.

-How long does oral minoxidil take to work
+How long does oral minoxidil take to work?

 Oral minoxidil begins to work immediately, but it will usually be three to six months before you notice any changes to your hair.
 You'll usually notice results after six months and you'll likely achieve the "final" results after about a year.